History of Flour

 Let's start off with a freshly milled flour history lesson

 Why should YOU bother using freshly milled flour when its easily available in stores?
-Read below to find out or check out my links below to learn how to mill your own flour, substitute grains and more.
+Read below to find out or check out moy other articles to learn how to mill your own flour, substitute grains and more.

 1. Bran

-Wheat Bran is high in fiber, protein and healthy fats, antioxidants, vitamins and minerals.
-It is used by itself as a dietary supplement to improve constipation and IBS symptoms.
+Wheat bran is exceptionally high in fiber, protein, healthy fats, antioxidants, vitamins, and minerals.
+As a result, many people use it on its own as a dietary supplement to help improve symptoms of constipation and IBS.

 2. Germ

-The smallest part of the wheat berry, germ is packed with protein, B-vitamins, vitamin E, magnesium, phosphorus, potassium, zinc and iron.
+The germ, which is the smallest part of the wheat berry, is nevertheless packed with protein, B-vitamins, vitamin E, magnesium, phosphorus, potassium, zinc, and iron.
+Consequently, it plays a crucial role in the nutritional value of wheat.

-Endosperm is primarily made up of carbohydrates, fats and trace amount of protein, vitamins and minerals.
+In contrast, the endosperm consists primarily of carbohydrates, along with some fats and only trace amounts of protein, vitamins, and minerals.

 Early freshly milled flour